Advice for manufacturers and suppliers: formaldehyde in clothing and textiles

 Direct contact with skin

-A product is considered to be in direct contact with skin if a large proportion of its surface comes into direct skin contact when used as intended — for example, shirts, underwear or bed linen.
+A product is in direct contact with skin if a large proportion of its surface comes into direct skin contact when used as intended — for example, shirts, underwear or bed linen.

 If no part or only a small part of a product's surface comes into direct contact with skin, it's considered to be not in direct contact with skin — for example, jackets, curtains or rugs.